5 Essential Tips for Pro Carpenters

 Five game-changing pro tips for carpenters who want to up their game and get more efficient on the jobsite.

-A belt sander is great at smoothing out a board fast.
+A belt sander is great at quickly smoothing out a board.
 It’s also great at launching a board across the workshop.
 Prevent this from happening by clamping down a piece of scrap wood behind the board you’re sanding.
 The fence will be more than enough to keep your piece from flying off in any unwanted directions.
-Find a fence board thinner than the one you’re sanding so you can sand all the way to the edge.
-To see this tip in action, watch the video below:
+Find a fence board that is thinner than the one you’re sanding so you can sand all the way to the edge.

-When coping shoe molding, the best way to keep it from jumping around too much is to hold it up against another piece of shoe.
+When coping the end of a length of shoe molding, the best way to keep it from jumping around too much is to hold it up against another piece of shoe.
 Lay the two pieces flat on a table with the small profiles facing each other.
-Make sure that the piece of shoe that won’t be cut is sticking out about an inch or so further than the piece to be coped.
-Then pinch the pieces together, hold them steady and saw away.
+Make sure that the piece of shoe that won’t be cut is sticking out about an inch or so further than the piece that will be coped.
+Then pinch the pieces together, hold them steady, and saw away.

 Scribing a straight line with nothing but a tape measure and a pencil is a great way to save time on the job and avoid using unnecessary tools.
 It’s also an essential skill that every rookie carpenter should practice and learn.
 The process itself is fairly simple, but it can take a few tries to learn how to do it consistently.

 Hold your tape measure in whichever of your hands is closest to the far edge of the board of the line you want to scribe the line onto.

 Extend the blade of the tape a little past the length that you want to scribe.
 For example, if you are trying to draw a line that is ten inches away from the edge of the board, pull the blade out about a half an inch or so further than that.

 With the rest of the tape still cupped in your hand, pinch the tape at the exact length you want to scribe and hold your fingers against the edge of the board (pictured above).